Edinburgh Poverty Commission

 Depute Leader of the City of Edinburgh Council is councillor for Forth Ward in the north of the city, leader of the Edinburgh Labour Group, and Poverty Champion for the Council Administration.

-Assistant Scottish Secretary of Unite.
+Deputy Regional Secretary, Unite the Union.
 She champions Unite’s Fair Hospitality charter part of the campaign to transform all workers’ rights at the Fringe and throughout the hospitality industry in Edinburgh.

 A citizen of Edinburgh and convener of Edinburgh Tenants Federation.
 She is vocal about the importance of communities being at the heart of design and dialogue about place, what it means in practice and the difference that can be made when local people are involved.